Flowers | Wedding Florists

 3. Choose your florist

-Save time and look online to find a local wedding florist.
-Check out their Portfolio, either through their website or in-store, to get an idea of what they can do for you.
+Save time and look through our Australian wedding florist directory to find affordable wedding florists that suit your needs.
+Check out their Portfolio, through our direct link to their website.
 Once you find a florist you like, schedule an appointment with them to discuss your ideas.

 Find out if your wedding florist can deliver your flowers on the day or whether you will need to delegate a family member or friend to pick them up.
 For reception flowers, see if your venue has cold storage options to keep your flowers fresh until you arrive.